Will-Li-zw/ECSE_425_Final/README.md

 |Writeback_stage|unit test write back stage|writeback_stage.vhd + writebackStage_tb.vhd  + TWOMUX.vhd| 6ns|
 |Memory|component test memory|memory.vhd + memory_tb.vhd|15ns|

 *** Decode stage unit testing may have compilatoin errors for one file.
-In that case, compile only the failed file again.
+In that case, compile only the failed file again and it will compile successfully.
+It is an compile order issue.

 ----
 #### Benchmark1 -- Entry point